Llaugo/SpaceGame/README.md

 Just getting started.
 The game is not playable yet.

 Style
-I'm using MVC (model-view-controller) design pattern to structure the code.
+I'm using MVC design pattern to structure the code.
-All the class definitions are in models.py

 Licence